 What will happen when Thailand’s civil laws are enforced?

-If you are interested in this presentation held in English, German or French language in your expat club, chamber, social organization or trade association in Thailand or abroad, please contact email@example.com
+If you are interested in this presentation held in English or German language in your expat club, chamber, social organization or trade association in Thailand or abroad, please contact email@example.com

 Rude awakening in a land of law and order